mozesjacobs/StyleTransferGallery/README.md

 ## Data
 We used artwork from a popular videogame: "League of Legends."
-In particular, we webscraped splash arts for different skins for each champion (each character) in the game.
+In particular, we webscraped splash arts for different skins for each champion (each character) in the game from https://lolskinshop.com/product-category/lol-skins/ using Selenium and Python and from https://www.leagueoflegends.com/en-us/champions/ using Parsehub.
 In total, we scraped over 1300 images.

 In addition, we hand-picked images from the web that we thought could be interesting